netdata/netdata/docs/concepts/netdata-agent/aclk.md

 2. Alert status transitions.

-Only when you are trying to see the actual charts/dashboards from your Netdata Cloud, the Cloud queries the Agent's data (again though the ACLK) so you can see the actual metrics in your browser for a specific timeframe.
+Only when you are trying to see the actual charts/dashboards from your Netdata Cloud, the Cloud queries the Agent's data (again though the ACLK) so you can see the actual metrics in your browser for a timeframe you specified.

 <!-- TODO: Make the following sections tasks